You Are Jerusalem| January 1, 2020

 Jerusalem is radiant, shining.
 I see her in the elderly man whose eyes and lips smile as he limps by.
 In the fresh-faced husband pushing a baby carriage.
 In the trusting little boys and girls who ask me to help them cross the street.
 In the mother’s eyes as she and her soldier son sit next to me in silence on the bus to the Kosel.

-(Excerpted from Family First, Issue 674)
+(Originally featured in Family First, Issue 674)